-Any individual or group that would like to see a new intramural sport must present a request to the Director of Intramural Programs.
+Any individual or group that would like to see a new intramural sport must present a request to the Director of Student Programs.
 The IM staff will review the request and its potential as a new sport.

 Referees are required for almost all IM sports.
 Interested students should inquire with the Human Resources office for available officiating positions.
 Download a PDF of Intramural Referee Application.